Scott Halstead

 Scott Halstead is an American physician-scientist, virologist and epidemiologist known for his work in the fields of tropical medicine and vaccine development.
 He is considered one of the world's foremost authorities on viruses transmitted by mosquitoes, including Dengue, Japanese encephalitis, chikungunya and Zika.
 He was one of the first researchers to identify the phenomenon known as antibody-dependent enhancement (ADE), where the antibodies generated from a first dengue infection can sometimes worsen the symptoms from a second infection.

 A former president of the global health organization American Society of Tropical Medicine and Hygiene (ASTMH), he also co-founded the Children's Vaccine Initiative, and founded the Pediatric Dengue Vaccine Initiative.
 He has published hundreds of papers and book chapters about viruses and diseases.

 Early life and education

 Scott Halstead was born in 1930 in Lucknow, India to Gordon P. and Helen Halstead, Methodist missionaries based in Lucknow.
 In 1936, they moved to White Plains, NY, where he attended White Plains High School.

-He graduated from Yale University with a BA in sociology in 1951 and from Columbia University with a MD in 1955.
+He graduated from Yale University with a BA in sociology in 1951 and from Columbia University with an MD in 1955.